influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/transformationStep.md

 withExpression(expression)
 ```

-Expression defines an expr expression to apply
+"Expression defines an expr expression to apply"